Subscribe

 Hubspot accelerated growth through a partner program

-Quickbooks was similar; they sold their accounting software directly to small businesses through stores (before the Internet!), but most growth was through selling software to accountants, where the easiest path for the accountant was to get their clients to buy Quickbooks, because then the data flowed perfectly into their own tools.
+Quickbooks was similar; they sold their accounting software directly to small businesses through stores (before the Internet!), but most of the growth was through selling software to accountants, because the easiest workflow for the accountant was to import data from Quickbooks, which meant the accountants forced their clients to buy Quickbooks.

-Markets are not infinite.
-Especially when you consider the subset of the market for which your product is “perfect,” i.e. the one surrounding your ICP (Ideal Customer Profile).
-Perhaps you are reaching everyone who you can reach, or at least at the natural limit of the rate at which you can reach more.
+Markets are not infinite, especially when you consider the small subset of the market for which your product is “perfect,” i.e. the one housing your ICP (Ideal Customer Profile).
+Perhaps you are already reaching everyone who you can reach.

 Now it’s time to expand the market.
 But in which direction?
 What is most lucrative?
 What is least risky?
-What makes sense for you and your company?
+What makes sense for your company at this stage, at this time, with this budget?

 See this article on expanding into adjacent markets for details on how to identify this and make the decision.